The Witches of Karres: Plot summary

 Testing shows that the captain does indeed possess klatha powers: two rare talents for now, with a strong overall capacity for future development.
 The witches' father recruits the captain as a special courier for the Empress, with the understanding that Goth accompany him because the witches have foreseen it.
 The captain and Goth are only hours into their first courier mission when Vezzarn and Hulik enter the control room, admitting that they stowed away and asking to join his crew.
 When the Leewit suddenly appears – once again thrown through space but by an unknown force this time – the captain can only mutter, "here we go again!"

 History

 The Witches of Karres was originally a novelette published in the December 1949 issue of Astounding Science Fiction, and has been reprinted many times.
 The novelette version was included in The Science Fiction Hall of Fame, Volume Two as one of the best works published prior to 1966.
-Schmitz expanded the novelette into a novel in 1966, and it was reissued by Baen Books in 2005.
+Schmitz expanded the novelette into a novel in 1966.

 A sequel, The Wizard of Karres, written by Mercedes Lackey, Eric Flint, and Dave Freer, was published by Baen Books in 2004, featuring the same characters as the original novel.
 The Sorceress of Karres, written by Eric Flint and Dave Freer, was published by Simon & Schuster in 2010 and continues the story with the return of most of the characters.
 A third sequel, The Shaman of Karres, written by Eric Flint and Dave Freer, was published by Baen Books in 2020.